 Broken Base: To briefly describe it, the fanbase has been divided on a few things: deciding whether Melee or Brawl is the best of the series and whether the games should be played casually or competitively, which leads to divisions regarding the use of items and which stages to play with, creating Character Tiers, and of course who should be on the roster.

 Some of the most consistent arguments are over which characters could or should make the playable roster.
 It's to the point that at every character reveal, nearly every comment supporting the reveal is matched by one saying "[X]?
-I'd rather have had [Y]" (and that's the polite version).
+I'd rather have had [Y]" (and that's the polite version) and it gets even worse on certain assist trophy reveals with Waluigi being one of the worst.
 This is usually missing the fact that future reveals have the possibility of announcing [Y], too.
 Examples of this include:

 In 4 there was a fight concerning Fire Emblem characters between Ike fans and Awakening fans, as people were assuming they're fighting over the same character slot.
 When Ike was confirmed to be in, the Awakening fans claimed that he shouldn't be relevant anymore because his games came out many years prior to 4, never mind his own extreme popularity in the Smash and Fire Emblem communities.